 “Stylish living history at this delightfully different heritage project on Malaysia's beautiful Langkawi island”

-- Spectacular antique houses - spacious, colourful and wonderfully comfortable - ideal for families or groups of friends
+- Beautiful antique houses - spacious and colourful - ideal for groups of friends or families

-- Plenty of special touches: bright sarongs in your wardrobe, enticing Chinese wooden bathtubs, snacks and sundowners served poolside
+- Plenty of special touches: bright sarongs in your wardrobe, enticing Chinese wooden bathtubs, drinks and fruit served poolside